jumper423/decaptcha/docs/AnticaptchaReCaptcha-en.md

-AntiCaptcha ReCaptcha v2 без браузера (с прокси)
+ReCaptcha AntiCaptcha v2 without a browser (with a proxy)
 ==============
 ###Menu
 + [Main](../docs/README-en.md)